Command-Line Client for Developers (teamscale-dev

 and --accesskey

 apply to any server whose credentials are not explicitly supplied via a credential URL.
+The command line options from an args file behave as if they were passed directly in its place.

-These credential URLs are constructed as follows: If the Teamscale server in your configuration file (.teamscale.toml
+If the Teamscale server's URL in your configuration file (.teamscale.toml

 ) is, for example, https://example.com/teamscale/